RU09342/lab-4-timers-and-pwm-glasss6/Software PWM/README.md

-# Software PWM
+# Software Debouncing
-Most microprocessors will have a Timer module, but depending on the device, some may not come with pre-built PWM modules.
-Instead, you may have to utilize software techniques to synthesize PWM on your own.
+## Stephen Glass

-## Task
+## main.c
+### Compatibility
+* MSP430G2553
+* MSP430FR2311
+* MSP430FR5994
+* MSP430FR6989
+* MSP430FR5529

+### Description
-You need to generate a 1kHz PWM signal with a duty cycle between 0% and 100%.
-Upon the processor starting up, you should PWM one of the on-board LEDs at a 50% duty cycle.
-Upon pressing one of the on-board buttons, the duty cycle of the LED should increase by 10%.
-Once you have reached 100%, your duty cycle should go back to 0% on the next button press.
-You also need to implement the other LED to light up when the Duty Cycle button is depressed and turns back off when it is let go.
-This is to help you figure out if the button has triggered multiple interrupts.
+This code will generate a 1kHz PWM signal with a duty cycle between 0% and 100%.
+When the processor starts up it will initially set an LED to 50% duty cycle.
+When you press Button 1 it will increase the duty cycle of the LED by 100%.
+Once the duty cycle has reached 100% the duty cycle will go to 0% on the next button press.

+Additionally, when Button 1 is pressed it will light up LED2 while the button is being depressed.
+This is figure out if the button has been triggered multiple times.
+However, the button should not be triggered multiple times because the buttons have Software debouncing code implemented.

+The PWM timer will call an interrupt function when either of the capture compare registers are reached.
+In that interrupt function we will toggle an LED to simulate a PWM waveform with the duty cycle specified.
+We can change the duty cycle dynamically by changing the value of the capture compare registers.

+## Functions
-### Hints
+### initializeTimer(int capture)
-You really, really, really, really need to hook up the output of your LED pin to an oscilloscope to make sure that the duty cycle is accurate.
-Also, since you are going to be doing a lot of initialization, it would be helpful for all persons involved if you created your main function like:
-'''c
-int main(void)
-{
-	WDTCTL = WDTPW | WDTHOLD;	// stop watchdog timer
-	LEDSetup(); // Initialize our LEDS
-	ButtonSetup();  // Initialize our button
-	TimerA0Setup(); // Initialize Timer0
+This function will initialize the TimerA/B module with the timing of your choosing.
+This is done by using the SMCLK and using any clock dividers neccessary to achieve correct timing.
+* int capture = time in hertz to cycle

+Example:
-	TimerA1Setup(); // Initialize Timer1
+initializeTimer(20); // Initialize a timer for 20Hz

-	__bis_SR_register(LPM0_bits + GIE);       // Enter LPM0 w/ interrupt
-}
-'''
-This way, each of the steps in initialization can be isolated for easier understanding and debugging.
+### initLED(void)
+This function will initialize the LEDs for PWM output.

+### initializeButtons(void)
+This function will initialize any buttons needed for interrupts.

+### initializePwmTimer(void)
+This function will setup a Timer module to create a 1kHz PWM wave with an initial duty cycle of 50%.

 ## Extra Work
-### Linear Brightness
-Much like every other things with humans, not everything we interact with we perceive as linear.
-For senses such as sight or hearing, certain features such as volume or brightness have a logarithmic relationship with our senses.
-Instead of just incrementing by 10%, try making the brightness appear to change linearly.

-### Power Comparison
-Since you are effectively turning the LED off for some period of time, it should follow that the amount of power you are using over time should be less.
-Using Energy Trace, compare the power consumption of the different duty cycles.
-What happens if you use the pre-divider in the timer module for the PWM (does it consume less power)?
+Both buttons have software debouncing implemented.
+There is a debouncing code that takes place for 240ms after the button is pressed.
+This will prevent any accidental presses.